-No wonder after you get married, you can discover that you have been lied to.
-Could it be that you did not ask the right question?
+No wonder after you’re married, you discover that you have been lied to.
+Could it be that you did not ask the right questions?

 Men do not talk much as we all know; men are so very different from women (thank God!).
 A man may not offer to tell you some personal information that a woman would consider relevant.
 Therefore, what is relevant to a woman is not necessarily so to a man.

 Asking the right questions will eliminate some of the confusion that will surely arise later after the wedlock.